File SMDialog.mys

 B1.OnClick = function(dialog, button, x, y, click)

-dialog.MyComplexFunction(dialog, button, x, y, click)
+dialog.MyComplexFunction(dialog, button, x, y, click, "anotherArgument")

 end